November 2013

 centimetre (cm – sing. and pl. metric symbol, no period)

-centre, centred, centring, centre on (not around)
+centre, centred, centring, centre on (

 century, 20th century, second-century Rome